piky/blog/blog/2025/2025-08-11-docker-installation-script.md

 tags: [opinion, fyi, note]
 keywords: [docker]
 ---
-Docker is the most popular container platform.
-Here is simple step for installation on Linux.
+The purpose of [the install script](https://github.com/docker/docker-install) is for a convenience for quickly installing the latest Docker-CE releases on the supported linux distros.
+It is not recommended to depend on this script for deployment to production systems.
 ```sh
 $ curl -fsSL https://get.docker.com | sh
 $ sudo usermod -aG docker $USER && newgrp docker